HomelessPhD/AR_Puzzles/PZL5/README.md

 Finally, i'd consider the next keys here: `"Umber"`, `"umber'`, `"amber"`,`"Amber'`,`"House'`,`"house"`, `...`

+### CORRECT KEY VALUE HERE IS: "Umber"

 ## 6-th key
 ![6-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL5/pics/6.png )

 This is ... piece of wood?!
 So - `"lumber"`, `"Lumber"`, `"timber"`, `"Timber"`.
 Some assume it points us to the logarithm of some number... but i dont know how to relate it with other puzzle parts though.

 Finally, i'd consider the next keys here: `"lumber"`, `"Lumber"`, `"timber"`, `"Timber"`, `...`

+### CORRECT KEY VALUE HERE IS: "CASTLE" <----- THE TERM FROM CHESS, position denoted by O-O (that is drawn on the log on picture - check carefully, i was also in shoch of this, but its true)

 ## 7-th key
 ![7-th key](https://raw.githubusercontent.com/HomelessPhD/AR_Puzzles/main/PZL5/pics/7.png )